1) Can I bring my family member(s) to Ireland?

 - Financial requirements to bring child(ren)?

-You can bring children until the age of 23-years if they are enrolled into full-time education and you can prove that they are fully dependent on you financially.
-To meet the financial requirement to bring your child(ren) you must have a weekly income after tax as per the Family Income supplement.
+You can bring children until the age of 18 if they are enrolled on full-time education and you can prove that they are fully dependent on you financially.
+To meet the financial requirement to bring your child(ren) you must have a weekly income after tax as per the Working Family Payment.

-Yes, if you can show that your parent(s) are financially dependent on you have an annual income after tax for the past 3 years of:
+If you can show that your parent(s) are financially dependent on you have an annual income before tax for the past 3 years of:

 2) How do I apply to bring my family member(s) to join me in Ireland?